EricZinda/Perplexity/docs/devvocab/devvocabLocativePrepositions.md

     else:
         report_error(["dontKnowActor", x_actor_binding.variable.name])
 ~~~
+We're using the same pattern in `_in_p_state` that we used for `_in_p_dir` in a [previous topic](../devvocab/devvocabGoTo): the preposition is just adding its information to the event it is passed, and the verb that introduced that event consumes the information to do its job.

-The only thing that changed in `FileSystemMock.copy_item()` is the directory to copy from is used to set the base of a relative file name:
+`FileSystemMock.copy_item()` only changed to use a "copy from" directory to set the base of a relative file name:

 ~~~
 class FileSystemMock(FileSystem):